antonio-bit-1109/antonio-bit-1109/README.md

 <div> 😁 Hello EveryBody! 😁</div>
   <br>
   <br>
- <div> My name is <strong>Antonio </strong> and i'm a <strong>Full Stack Web Developer.</strong> I truly fall in love with the web developer job, and i'm always looking for new and cool tecnologies to improve my skills.
-I also belive a lot in team work is the only way to significally improve in this world.  </div>
+ <div> My name is <strong>Antonio </strong> and i'm a <strong>Full Stack Web Developer.</strong> I truly fall in love with web developing, and i'm always looking for new and cool tecnologies to improve my skills.
+I also belive a lot in team work, i think is a very good way to significally improve in this world  </div>
 <br>
-🗣️🗣️(so don't be afraid ad let's just talk!) 🗣️🗣️
+🗣️🗣️(so don't be afraid, let's talk and share ideas!) 🗣️🗣️
 <br>
 <br>